Bunnybunny1120/Deep_learning_project/README.md

 Transfer learning was explored by employing pre-trained models such as VGG16 and ResNet50.
 Fine-tuning these models on the dataset allowed for a comparison of their performance against our custom-built models.

 #### Evaluation metrics
 Model evaluation involved metrics such as accuracy, precision, recall, and F1-score.
-Confusion matrices provided insights into the models' ability to correctly classify images from various classes.
+Confusion matrix provided insights into the models' ability to correctly classify images from various classes.
 ROC curves were employed to assess the models' capacity to distinguish between classes.

 ## Implementation